-All Tenders must be returned to the Procurement Manager in an envelope provided for the purpose.
-Tenders must not be returned to the Project Officer, a Council Member or to any consultant acting on the Council's behalf.
+All Tenders must be returned strictly in accordance with the instructions prescribed in the invitation to Tender and to the Procurement Manager in an envelope provided for the purpose.
+Tenders must not be returned directly to the Project Officer, a Council Member or to any consultant acting on the Council's behalf.

-Every ITT shall state that no Tender shall be considered unless it is returned to the Procurement Manager in the envelope provided by the date and time specified in the ITT.
+Every ITT shall state that no Tender shall be considered unless it is returned to the Council as prescribed in the invitation to Tender Procurement Manager in the envelope provided by the date and time specified in the ITT.

-Tenderers shall be responsible for ensuring their Tender is physically received by the Council by the specified time and date \sim late Tenders cannot be considered for evaluation or acceptance by the Council in any circumstances, even if the Tenderer asserts their Tender was placed in the post before the return date.
+Tenderers shall be responsible for ensuring their Tender is physically-received-by-the-council time and date ~ late Tenders cannot be considered for evaluation or acceptance by the Council in any circumstances, even if the Tenderer asserts their Tender was placed-in-the-postsent before the return date.

 If late tenders are received then these must be retained and endorsed to that effect by the Procurement Manager who will then open them in the presence of the Project Officer.
-The Project Officer must advise the tenderer concerned that their Tender was received or delivered late to the Council thereby preventing its consideration, and inform them that, unless they require it to be returned to them, the Tender shall be destroyed by the Council after a period of 14 days.
+The Project Officer must on such receipt advise the tenderer(s) concerned that their Tender was received or delivered late to the Council thereby preventing its consideration, and inform them that the Tender shall either be , unless they require it to be returned to them as they may require or otherwise, the Tender shall be destroyed by the Council after a period of 14 days.

-There must be no name or mark on the Tender return envelope indicating the tenderer's identity, otherwise the Tender will be deemed to be invalid.
+There must be no name or mark on the Tender return envelope indicating the tenderer's identity, etherwise the Tender will be deemed to be invalid.